jeffteeters/nwb_indexer/README.md

 ## Old documentation below, not updated.
-Queries may work, but output will be different.
+Queries may work, but output format will be different.

 `/:session_start_time LIKE "%Jun __ 2013%"`